 When roads are particularly bad, you should avoid driving altogether, unless there is an emergency.
 If you do go out, you need to pay particular attention to your surroundings, including the location of vehicles and the speed at which they are traveling.
 For example, as the incident above indicates, there is no way to predict how a tractor trailer moving at even a moderate speed is going to behave when it slides on ice and snow.
 Pedestrians, as well as motorists, need to be extra vigilant as a result.

-If you or a loved one has suffered any injuries stemming from negligent driving, please contact a Maryland personal injury lawyer at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries stemming from negligent driving, please contact a Maryland personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P.